 “libc++” C++ Standard Library¶

-libc++ is a new implementation of the C++ standard library, targeting C++11.
+libc++ is a new implementation of the C++ standard library, targeting C++11 and above.

 - Features and Goals

 - Correctness as defined by the C++11 standard.

 - Fast compile times.

 - ABI compatibility with gcc’s libstdc++ for some low-level features such as exception objects, rtti and memory allocation.

 - Extensive unit tests.

 - Internal linker model can be dumped/read to textual format